-Once received by the claims administrator, your claim will be processed according to the Plan provisions, the guidelines used by the claims administrator and the claim coding submitted by the provider.
+Once received by VSP, your claim will be processed for payment according to the plan provisions, the guidelines used by VSP, and the claim coding submitted by the provider.
+It is important to keep copies of every claim because the documentation you submit will not be returned to you.